 Compensation - Advisory Fee LimitsDefinition

 Conflict Of Interest

-This is a situation where an individual, employee, or a corporate entity has a vested interest in something that makes their vote or input unreliable.
-For example, cosmetics tycoon and board member Mabel Doughy voted in favor of granting a multi-year contract to Sticky Lipsticks, a major lipstick manufacturing company.
-The problem?
-Her son, Hughie Doughy, is CEO of Sticky Lipsticks.
+A conflict of interest is a tricky ethical situation in which an individual, employee, or a corporate entity has a vested interest in something that makes their vote or input unreliable.

 Consent To Service Of Process